bonitasoft/bonita-doc/md/BonitaBPM_platform_setup.md

 The Platform setup tool uses the values provided in file `database.properties` as replacement strings to the properties defined in file `internal.properties`.
 Those new processed values are then used by the tool.

 _Usage_:
-You are allowed to modify these values if, in the example of Oracle RAC, you need to add parameters in the **connection URL**, or for mysql you need to add characterEncoding or other parameters:
+You are allowed to modify these values if, in the example of Oracle RAC, you need to add parameters in the **connection URL**, or for mysql you need to add characterEncoding or other parameters, or for SQL server to support NT Authentication:

 ```properties
    oracle.url=jdbc:oracle:thin:@(description=(address_list=(address=(protocol=tcp)(port=${db.server.port})(host=${db.server.name})))(connect_data=(INSTANCE_NAME=${db.database.name}))(source_route=yes))